Buying at Auction Guide

 - Prepare for success and make arrangements to pay the deposit

-Our auctions are held at the City Fringe Auction Rooms at the Rydges Hotel, 9 Missenden Road, Camperdown.
-There is limited underground parking which is available to our clients, simply use the parking intercom to inform the hotel that you are there for the Raine&Horne auction night.
-There is also street parking around the hotel but you may need to arrive early to get a good spot.
+Our auctions are held at the Inner West Auction Rooms at the Marrickville Pavilion, 313 Marrickville Road, Marrickville.
+There is limited underground parking which is available to our client.
+This parking fills up quickly so you may need to arrive early to get a good spot.

 In order to bid on the night you will need to register.
-This is very straightforward and all you need to bring is photo ID (either a passport or driver’s license).
+All you need to bring is a photo ID (either a passport or driver’s license).
 Once your details have been recorded, our staff will give you a bidder’s number which you hold up for the auctioneer when you place a bid.